-He began to sell his work through several prestigious western galleries, and eventually earned his place in several museum shows and auctions including: Prix De West, Quest For The West, the C. M. Russell Museum annual show and auction, the Buffalo Bill Art Show, the CDA Auction, the Scottsdale Art Auction and Cowboy Crossings (beginning in 2017).
-Among his many lifetime awards, his most recent include the following: the “Spirit of the Buffalo Bill Art Show and Sale Award” 2016; ; the Quest for the West the “Patron’s Choice Award” in 2015 and the “Artist’s Choice Award” in 2014, 2015 and 2016; and the “Best Oil/Acrylic Painting of Show” at The Traveling West Art Show, Southwest Galleries in Dallas TX, in 2015.
+He began to sell his work through several prestigious western galleries, and eventually earned his place in several museum shows and auctions, including Prix De West, Quest For The West, the C. M. Russell Museum annual show and auction, the Buffalo Bill Art Show, the CDA Auction, the Scottsdale Art Auction and Cowboy Crossings (beginning in 2017).
+Among his many lifetime awards, his most recent include the following: the Spirit of the Buffalo Bill Art Show and Sale Award in 2016; the Quest for the West Patron’s Choice Award in 2015 and the Artist’s Choice Award in 2014, 2015 and 2016; and the Best Oil/Acrylic Painting of Show at The Traveling West Art Show, Southwest Galleries in Dallas Texas, in 2015.

-He and his work have been featured in numerous publications including Art of the West, Southwest Art, Western Art Collector, American Artist, The Artists Magazine and Step By Step Graphics.
+He and his work have been featured in numerous publications, including Art of the West, Southwest Art, Western Art Collector and American Artist.
 Hundreds of collectors and corporations have his paintings in their permanent collections, as well as The Booth Museum of Western Art and the Pearce Western Art Museum.
-He was selected by the C. M. Russell Museum to become a member of the “Russell Skull Society of Artists” in 2014.
+He was selected by the C. M. Russell Museum to become a member of the Russell Skull Society of Artists in 2014.
 A true highlight in Michael’s career was the invitation in October of 2016 to become a member of Cowboy Artists of America.

-Michael has always enjoyed “giving back” to the field that he has been a part of, and to that end over the years he has conducted a large number of oil painting workshops.
-In 2012 he published a new book, a limited first edition of 300, “C. Michael Dudash – Western Collection”, showcasing 87 paintings.
+He has conducted a number of oil painting workshops.
+In 2012 he published a limited-edition book, C. Michael Dudash – Western Collection, showcasing 87 paintings.